-The State Fair of Texas covers a lot of ground, taking over the 277 acres of Fair Park for the entirety of the fair, including several buildings on fairgrounds.
-There's also Big Tex, the 55-foot tall cowboy that greets you at the fair gates (he actually talks!), also known as the tallest cowboy in Texas.
+The State Fair of Texas covers a lot of ground, taking over the 277 acres of Fair Park for the entirety of the fair, including several buildings on fair grounds.
+There's also Big Tex, the 55-foot-tall cowboy that greets you at the fair gates (yes, he actually talks!), also known as the tallest cowboy in Texas.
 Fun fact: Before he found his home at the State Fair, Big Tex was "Santa" in a small Texas town east of Corsicana in the 1950s.

 Located in South Dallas, Fair Park is an easy drive from Downtown Dallas.
 Parking is $20 in official State Fair parking lots, and there are also various lots surrounding Fair Park (though prices vary and may be cash only).